24jmwangi/KwanzaTukule/README.md

 [![Run Analytics pipeline Every 5 Hours](https://github.com/24jmwangi/KwanzaTukule/actions/workflows/colab_run.yml/badge.svg)](https://github.com/24jmwangi/KwanzaTukule/actions/workflows/colab_run.yml)

 This repository contains the analytics pipeline for the **Kwanza Tukule** study case project.
-The pipeline is designed to ingest, clean, transform, and visualize data from Google Sheets using Google Colab and Looker Studio.
+The pipeline is designed to ingest, clean, transform,Analyze and visualize data from Google Sheets using Google Colab and Looker Studio.
 The pipeline is automated using **GitHub Actions**, which runs every 5 hours.

 ---